 Batu Bolong

-Batu Bolong is not always suitable for inexperienced divers as even the “protected” area has some shifting currents coming if the current is very strong.
-Good buoyancy is vital on this dive site and we always remind divers to stay close to the reef and behind the dive guide.
+Batu Bolong is not always suitable for inexperienced divers as even the “protected” area experiences upwelling and downwelling if the current is very strong.
+Good buoyancy control is vital on this dive site and we always remind divers to stay close to the reef and behind the dive guide.

 Manta Point